International Police Association: Commissions

+Outreach

 Young Police Officers' Seminar (YPOS)

-The YPOS is a training event for young IPA members from Law Enforcement Agencies, held every second year.
-The organizer of the YPOS 2019 was IPA Section UK, with the event taking place in Stirling, Scotland.
-In total, 44 young police officers from 25 sections participated in the YPOS and enjoyed professional lectures, as well as social and cultural outings.
+The Young Police Officers' Seminar is a training event for young IPA members from Law Enforcement Agencies, held every second year.
+Destinations have included New Zealand (2023), Sri Lanka (2022), the UK (2019), USA (2017), Poland (2015) and Australia (2013).

 Arthur Troop Scholarships (ATS)

 The ATS is awarded annually to 10 – 15 IPA members for professional education and advanced training, with the aim of aiding IPA members in their professional development in memory of the founder of the IPA.
 The ATS may be awarded to any IPA member active in a law enforcement role, but is predominantly targeted at our younger members.

 International Learning and Development Exchange Program

 The International Learning and Development Exchange Program (ILDEP) relates to an international exchange of IPA members pertaining to their professional working role and is placed under the responsibility of the Chairperson of the PC.
 The exchange has a focus on sharing knowledge, an exchange of ideas, practices, and policy.